demental/rafinesque/README.md

 ```

-You now will have issues maintaining your fork, because it's a fork.
+You will now have issues maintaining this fork, because it's a fork.
 So you decide to put placeholders and inject variables in your views:

 ```yml